manuel/wat-js/README.md

 ### Concurrency and Metaprogramming for JS

-Wat is a tiny language for embedding in JavaScript programs with powerful concurrency and metaprogramming features.
+Wat is a tiny language with powerful concurrency and metaprogramming features for embedding in JavaScript programs.

 * Delimited continuations http://www.cs.indiana.edu/~dyb/pubs/monadicDC.pdf